Application-Specific Guide

 • • Possible softening in HAZ

-Etched with Keller's reagent or anodized
+Etched with Keller's reagent (HF safety) or anodized with Barker's reagent for grain orientation under polarized light

 Friction Stir Welds